 Claude Code Skills

-This reference documents all nine Claude Code skills, including their purpose, when to use them, and example prompts.
+This reference documents all Claude Code skills included in the Cost Analyst plugin, including their purpose, when to use them, and example prompts.

 Skills Overview